railz-ai/railz-visualizations/README.md

 #### First config

-- Just clone `web-component` on the same folder as `railz-visualizations` and on `web-component` just add on `package.json` this dependency:
+- Just clone `web-dashboard` on the same folder as `railz-visualizations` and on `web-component` just add on `package.json` this dependency:

 ```
 "railz-visualizations": "file:../railz-visualizations/web-component",